Cranberry Jello Salad With Cream Cheese Topping

 Deck out your holiday table with this tangy, cold Cranberry Jello Salad!
 It’s bursting with fruit flavor and topped with a sweet and fluffy cream cheese layer to create a festive side dish!

-Amid all the golden-roasted, sage-and-onion goodness of the holiday season, it’s nice to have something cold and refreshing, don’t you think?
-Homemade cranberry sauce often fits that bill, but I also think that a good jello salad makes a festive choice!
-Enter this perfect combination of both: a bold, ruby-red cranberry jello salad!
+Amid all the all the heavier dishes at the holidays, it’s nice to have something refreshing to balance them, don’t you think?
+Homemade cranberry orange sauce often fits that bill in our house, but this cranberry jello salad also makes a festive choice!

 Clockwise from top: Crushed pineapple in juice, an apple, a bowl of cranberry sauce, a dish of mandarin segments, a measuring cup of water, a ramekin of powdered sugar, a container of cream, and a dish of chopped nuts.
 Center: a block of cream cheese.